allwater-cmd/allwater-cmd.github.io/_posts/2026-05-27-extreme-value-distributions.md

 MLE μ: 104.78637390431037
 MLE β: 14.866657527971807
 ```
-Very similar!
+Very similar.
 But the MLE took quite a bit longer to set up and quite a bit more computational effort.
 Now let's derive return levels for both methods.

 ### Return Levels (MOM and MLE)
 In hydrology, the return level is one of the most imporant outputs of extreme-value analysis.
 It tells us the maagnitute of an event associated with a given return period $T$.
 The inverse of the return period is the annual exceedance probability ($AEP$).
 A return level $x_T$ is defined such that